Daniel-Halls/NFACT/README.md

 Decomposition inputs:
   --seeds SEEDS, -s SEEDS
                         Absolute path to a text file of seed(s) used in nfact_pp/probtrackx.
 If used nfact_pp this is the seeds_for_decomp.txt in the nfact_pp directory.
-  --roi ROI, -r ROI     Absolute path to a text file containing the absolute path ROI(s) paths to restrict seeding to (e.g. medial wall masks).
+  --roi ROI, -r ROI     Absolute path to a text file containing the absolute path ROI(s) paths to restrict seeding to (e.g. medial
+                        wall masks).
 This is not needed if seeds are not surfaces.
-If used nfact_pp then this is the roi_for_decomp.txt file in the nfact_pp
+If used nfact_pp then this is the roi_for_decomp.txt file in the nfact_pp directory.
-                        directory.
-  -n CONFIG, --nfact_config CONFIG
+  -f CONFIG, --config_file CONFIG
                         Absolute path to a configuration file.
 Congifuration file provides available hyperparameters for ICA and NMF.
                         Use nfact_config -D to create a config file.
 Please see sckit learn documentation for NMF and FASTICA for further details

 Decomposition options:
-  -d DIM, --dim DIM     This is compulsory option.
-Number of dimensions/components to retain after running NMF/ICA.
   -a ALGO, --algo ALGO  Which decomposition algorithm.
 Options are: NMF (default), or ICA.
-This is case insensitive
+This is case insensitive -d DIM, --dim DIM     Number of dimensions to retain after running NMF/ICA.
+If using NMF-sso the dimensions of the final analysis
+                        won't be this.
+Default is 200 as this provides the best coverage for whole brain seeds.
+May not work for all data
+  -i ITERATIONS, --iterations ITERATIONS
+                        Number of iterations of NMF for the NMF-sso.
+Default is 15 -n N_CORES, --n_cores N_CORES
+                        To parallelize NMF-sso.
+Default is not to.
+  -X NO_SSO, --exclude_sso NO_SSO
+                        Don't do NMF-sso.
+Just do a single NMF.
+Default is False

 Output options:
   -C, --cifti           Option to save GM as a cifti dscalar.
-Seeds must be left and right surfaces with an optional nifti for subcortical structures.
+Seeds must be left and right surfaces with an optional nifti for
+                        subcortical structures.
-  -D, --disk            Save the decomposition matrices directly to disk rather than as nii/gii files.
-  -W, --wta             Option to create and save winner-takes-all maps.
+  -D, --disk            Save the decomposition matrices directly to disk rather than as nii/gii files -W, --wta             Option to create and save winner-takes-all maps.
   -z WTA_ZTHR, --wta_zthr WTA_ZTHR
                         Winner-takes-all threshold.
 Default is 0